arunoda/meteor-up-legacy/README.md

 ### Multiple Deployments

 Meteor Up supports multiple deployments into a single server.
-Meteor up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.
+Meteor Up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.

 Let's assume, we need to deploy a production and the staging versions of the app into the same server.
 Production App runs on the PORT 80 and staging app run on PORT 8000.

 We need to have two separate Meteor Up Projects.
-For that create two directories and initialize Meteor UP and add necessary configurations.
+For that create two directories and initialize Meteor Up and add necessary configurations.

 In the staging configurations add a field called `appName` with the value `staging` into the `mup.json`.
 You can add any name you prefer instead of `staging`.
 Since we are running our staging app in port 8000, add an environment variable called `PORT` with the value 3000.